yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

 economists with a path towards sound governmental decisions.

-We hypothesize that out of the predictors in our dataset, “GovInterference” and both measures of TaxRate will have a very strong correlation with the GDP of the country, because they both reflect not only the government’s economic policy but often times the government’s approach to the macroecononmy.
+We hypothesize that out of the predictors in our dataset, `GovInterference` and both measures of `TaxRate` will have a very strong correlation with the GDP of the country, because they both reflect not only the government’s economic policy but often times the government’s approach to the macroecononmy.
 We predict that as government